The Hertog Political Studies Program is currently accepting applications.

 Approximately 18 students will participate in each Young Professionals Program.

 The Summer Fellowship has three parts.
 First, the careful study, with master teachers, of seminal texts of political and social thought.
 These include the works of Aristotle, Plato, Machiavelli, the Founders, Lincoln, and Tocqueville.
 Second, the program will devote two weeks to the serious analysis of major public policy questions, guided by outstanding policy analysts.
 And third, a series of conversations with distinguished speakers, who address present-day politics and public policy.

-The Young Professionals Program offers five-part seminars that meet daily for three hours for one week.
+The Young Professionals Program offers five-part seminars that meet daily for three hours for one week or once weekly for three hours over five weeks.
 Led by an expert scholar, students examine a topic in public policy or political theory.
 Attention is paid to theoretical roots in policy seminars and to policy implications in theoretical seminars.

 Our faculty and speakers fully reflect the unusual scope and depth of our coursework and activities.
 Each is an accomplished, leading figure in academia, politics, journalism, or business, and together they represent a wide variety of ideological, political, and social views.
 (A list of confirmed speakers is available here.)

 HPSP students are expected to attend and participate in all scheduled seminars and events.
 Students are also expected to complete all assigned readings and essays.

 For the HPSP Summer Fellowship, accepted students attend all sessions and activities--and are provided dormitory accommodations--free of charge.
 Certain common meals and activities are also provided by the program.
 Each student will receive a stipend of $3,000 to cover ancillary expenses (or to help offset travel costs where applicable).

 For the Young Professionals Program, all sessions are free of charge, with all materials provided.
 Sessions include a light meal.

 All program costs are supported through generous donations from the Hertog Foundation.